holochain/docs-pages/src/concepts/4_public_data_on_the_dht.md

 Alice lives at address A. Her neighbors to the left are Diana and Fred, and her neighbors to the right are Zoe and Walter.

 2. ![](https://i.imgur.com/48bQ0ca.png)
-Alice creates an entry containing the word "molecule," whose address is M.
+Alice creates an entry containing the word "molecule", whose address is M.

 3. ![](https://i.imgur.com/RSI668H.png)
 Of all of Alice's neighbors, Fred is closest to that address, so she asks him to store it.
 Fred isn't responsible for that address, so he tells Alice about his neighbor Louise.